100% grass fed, grass finished Angus-Hereford Cross from Curtis, Washington

 We believe you should know where your meat is coming from.
 We want people to enjoy healthy, delicious beef while honoring the animals and ranchers that make it possible.

-By connecting consumers directly with local, sustainable farms, everyone wins.
+By connecting consumers directly with small, independent farms, everyone wins.